server

 Home directory

-are provided, home
+When ensure_home or public_keys are provided, home defaults to

-any newly created users
+/home/{name}.
+When create_home is True any newly created users

-flag to build a new home directory from the
+will be created with the -m flag to build a new home directory from the

 systems skeleton directory.